 If your goal is to spend money on AdWords campaigns in an effort to get people to click on your search results ads, it’s important to make sure your conversion rate is in line with how much money you’re spending.

-After all, there’s more to ad campaigns than working on your website’s SEO, though this is definitely a crucial part.
+After all, there’s more to ad campaigns than working on your website’s SEO, though that’s definitely a crucial part.

 Track things like product purchases, form submissions, in-app actions, and phone calls to your company to see if your business is growing and if your ad campaigns are working.